Memset/sftpcloudfs/docker/README.md

     docker run --env AUTH=YOURAUTH -d --name sftp -p 8022:8022 jjmartinez/sftpcloudfs

-Replace `YOURAUTH` with the public authentication service of your Swift provider (eg. https://auth.storage.memset.com/v1.0).
+Replace `YOURAUTH` with the public authentication service of your Swift provider (eg. `https://auth.storage.memset.com/v1.0`).

-Other ENV variables are:
+Other `ENV` variables are:

  - PORT: port to listen for connections (default: 8022).

 For further configuration you can mount `/config/` volume and copy the following files:

- - Your own `sftpcloudfs.conf` file (eg. for Keystone 2.0 auth).
+ - Your own `sftpcloudfs.conf` file (eg. for Keystone 2.0 auth), see [this configuration file](https://github.com/reidrac/sftpcloudfs/blob/master/docker/sftpcloudfs.conf) as an example.
+The image already includes Keystone support.
  - An existing `id_rsa` key (by default a new one will be created when the container is run).

 Building the container